ibm-cloud-docs/confidential-computing/about.md

 - **Data Encryption and Protection**

   IBM incorporates strong encryption mechanisms to safeguard data in transit and at rest.
-It includes solutions such as Confidential Services Platform, which provide encryption and key management capabilities to protect data in cloud environments.
+It includes solutions such as Confidential Services Platform, which provides encryption and key management capabilities to protect data in cloud environments.

 - **Confidential Containers**